QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 * policy functions generally have less curvature than value functions, and hence admit more accurate approximations based on grid point information

-First, we'll store the parameters of the model is a class ``OptimalGrowthModel``
+First, we'll store the parameters of the model in a class ``OptimalGrowthModel``

 .. code-block:: python3